biuniun/cs180-pj4/README.md

 Functionalities of the system

 ### CLIClient.java
 The running and coordination class, it also contains the functionality of file import and export.

 ### ClientStart.java
 The starter class

 ### Login.java
 Handling login and user operations.

 ### Message.java
 The message data sturcture.
 It contains necessary methods for a message to be read and store.

 ### NotSCException
 Throws when same roles user sending message to each others.

-### Role
+**Role Class**

-the enumerate class identify the role of users.
+The enumerate class identify the role of users.

-### Seller.java(Extended User)
+**Seller.java(Extended User)**

 The seller account and formats with specified methods further implement or overwrite the User class.

 ### Store.java (Extended User)
 The store encapsulate the sellers with specified methods further implement or overwrite the User class.

 ### User.java
 The class encapsulate users activity and service.

 ### UserTest.java
 The class of test case.